 Feel free to check out my sumac archives for a full list of recipes, or try one of my favorites below:

 - creamy oatmeal

 - gazpacho (fattoush-style!)

-- black lives matter (+ cherry chocolate sumac skillet pancake recipe)
+- Black lives matter (+ cherry chocolate sumac skillet pancake recipe)

-- berry sumac sorbet
+- berry sorbet with sumac (no-churn)

-- sumac corn chowder
+- sweet potato corn chowder with sumac oil

 - watermelon wedge salad

 I grow sumac.
 Is it as simple as dehydrating to dry, then use?
 Thank you!

 Oh that’s wonderful!
 My parents have a bunch of sumac trees in their yard and I’ve always wanted to try drying some, but have never had a chance.
 You’re totally inspiring me to try!
 While I’ve never tried this myself, I generally trust Serious Eats’ guides on things like this, and it looks like they have a fantastic one: http://www.seriouseats.com/2013/09/foraged-flavor-all-about-sumac.html